Download a free trial to find out which Altium software best suits your needs

 Instead of using PCB design software that separates critical modules, consider using integrated design software.
 Altium Designer is the only PCB design software platform that operates within a unified environment.
 This means that changes in one part of your design synchronize seamlessly with other parts of your design at the click of a button.
 Altium Designer also provides you with the tools you need to generate your bill of materials and integrates these critical features with the entire design environment.

 Working within a unified design environment enhances your productivity, reduces the chances of errors, and streamlines the transition from design to production.
 Altium Designer gives you access to a massive component library that gives you the power to create any device you can imagine.
 Once you move to production, you’ll have access to component sourcing information that can be integrated into your bill of materials.

 If working with piecemeal PCB design software is hampering your component management strategy, you should try working in a unified design environment.
 Altium Designer integrates your layout and component management tools in a single interface.
 You can rest assured that your PCB design, simulation, and manufacturer deliverable tools will synchronize with your component libraries, and you’ll have the flexibility to implement the component management strategy that works best for you.

-If scouring the internet for component sourcing information and working with broken component libraries or poorly poured copper doesn’t sound like your cup of tea, a great PCB design software package like Altium Designer can provide the solution.
+If scouring the internet for component sourcing information and working with broken component libraries or poorly poured copper or copper foil doesn’t sound like your cup of tea, a great PCB design software package like Altium Designer can provide the solution.
 You’ll have access to the best design, component management, rules checking, and simulation tools, all accessible in a single design environment.